MysticMods/Roots/docs/zs/animalharvest.md

 );
 ```

-Removes a specific item from the fish drop table, preventing it from being dropped in water source blocks.
+Removes a specific item from the fish drop table, preventing it from being dropped in water source thaumcraft.blocks.

 ---